1. When can a landlord give a 24-Hour Notice to Enter to a tenant?

 If there is an emergency, notice and consent of the tenant is not required.
 RCW 59.18.150(5).
 If a tenant has abandoned the property, consent is not required.
 RCW 59.18.150(5).

 Dimension Law Group has experienced attorneys that know the nuances of landlord/tenant and real estate law and are ready to help landlords with legal issues.
-If you have any further questions, please contact our office for a free 10-minute phone consultation.
+If you have any further questions, please contact our office to schedule a phone consultation.